Who we are

 Board of Directors

-The administration and operation of the Club are managed by a Board of Directors whose members are elected with a two-year mandate.
+The administration and management of Club operations are assured by a Board of Directors ( the Board) whose members are elected with a two-year mandate.
 The roles and responsibilities of Board members, as well as their standards of care, are as prescribed by UWCM Bylaws.

 - The Board of Directors usually meets the second Wednesday of each month.
 Minutes are archived and discussion of main points are reported in UWCM monthly Newsletter.